insidewhy/rxjs-websockets/readme.markdown

 // this subject queues as necessary to ensure every message is delivered const input$ = new QueueingSubject<string>()

+// queue up a request to be sent when the websocket connects, if Subject
+// was used instead of QueueingSubject this request would not be delivered input$.next('some data')

 // create the websocket observable, does *not* open the websocket connection const socket$ = makeWebSocketObservable('ws://localhost/websocket-path')